nitro424/remote_key/README.md

 -   BIND_PORT

-    Thehttp server will listen to that port.
+    The http server will listen to that port.
 Value is type of int.

 -   DAEMON